 - impromptu support, including times before and/or after school and lunch breaks

-It is important to note that lack of progress due to behavioural issues, and not learning difficulties, will not qualify a student for learning support classes.
+It is important to note that a student's lack of progress due to behavioural issues, and not learning difficulties, will not qualify them for learning support classes and intervention.